gatsbyjs/gatsby/docs/contributing/how-to-open-a-pull-request.md

 ### Code changes

 Instructions for making changes to the Gatsby source code, tests, internals, APIs, packages, and more can be found in the contributing docs on [setting up your local dev environment](/contributing/setting-up-your-local-dev-environment/).
 There are also additional details on the [Code contributions](/contributing/code-contributions/) page.

-### Starters or Site Showcase

-**Note:** Showcase and starter contributions are currently paused while the Gatsby team develops a new workflow for sharing your Gatsby sites with the community.

-### Blog posts

-For the Gatsby blog, it's necessary to run your content idea by the Gatsby team before submitting it.
-For more information, refer to the page on [blog contributions](/contributing/blog-contributions/), including how to propose an idea and setting up the blog to run locally.

 ## Follow up with reviews and suggestions